apurakshit2001/Ejob-2nd/README.md

-Making a README file visually appealing can significantly enhance the presentation of your GitHub repository.
-Here’s a structured and visually engaging template for your README:

----

 # Homework Assignment

 Welcome to the repository for my homework assignment.
 Below, you'll find details about the project and a direct link to the live demo.